gdm413229/swwmgz_m/README.md

  * x1.25 for an overkill (enemy was gibbed or killed in one shot).
  * x1.5 for each combo level, up to x8 in steps of x0.5.
 Kills are considered combos if multiple enemies are killed within 5 seconds of each other.
- * +100 for killing an enemy without having taken damage since player start, with extra +50 boosts for consecutive kills.
+ * +100 for killing an enemy without having taken damage since last spawn, with extra +50 boosts for consecutive kills.
  * +10000 if the enemy killed is a boss.
  * +5000 if you've killed the last enemy in the map.

 You are also given +500 points for each secret found, +5000 if it's the final secret.
 Countable items give +25 points each or +2500 if it's the final item.

-Score is currently for show, but after first release it'll be used for the in-game store feature.
+Score can be used to buy items on the in-game store, and it is preserved between hubs.

+In Doom and Heretic, collected keys will be displayed below the score box.

 ### Bottom left corner

-Your health and armor, along with an inventory bar.
+Your health, armor and fuel, along with an inventory bar, and all active armors and powerups (with their respective durability/duration).

 ### Bottom border

 Pickup messages.
 Repeated pickups will have a multiplier suffix added.
-Total lines shown are also configurable.
+Total messages shown are also configurable.

 ### Bottom right corner